-You want to invest in educational intelligence software to gain insights about your students and campus to inform strategic decisions, and to help streamline processes such as accreditation, assessment, and annual faculty reviews.
-But purchasing software for your institution is a high-stakes decision, so how do you choose the right partner to ensure you have the solution and support you need?
 Being a savvy buyer is about asking the right questions and finding credible answers before you sign a contract.
-Here are some tips for choosing a SaaS vendor who can help you make a smart choice and achieve success with their software on campus.
+Here are some tips for choosing a software as a service (SaaS) vendor who can help you make a smart choice and achieve success with their software on campus.

 1. Take a pass on the product pitch.